quixio/quix-docs/docs/tutorials/influxdb-alerting/threshold-detection.md

 Note the data is unchanged, it is simply published as is to the output for now.

-You can test the application is running by loading some heavy weight apps on your laptop.
+You can test the application is running by loading some CPU intensive apps on your laptop.
 You'll see messages printed to the console if the threshold is exceeded:

 !!! note